 How to get your family on your side?

 Though vegan living is a great choice, it is still your personal choice.
 I would love to see everyone on this planet going vegan, but I don’t believe in the use of force.
 I don’t believe it for one reason:

 It Has to Come from the Person’s heart!

 If it doesn’t, it will be harder to commit to it.

-Though I have been a vegan for 4 years now, and my family has been enjoying the vegan meal my husband and I make, they haven’t switched to a vegan diet completely.
+Though I have been a vegan for almost 6 years now, and my family has been enjoying vegan meals my husband and I make, they haven’t switched to a vegan diet completely.